ztyyLV/web-twain-docs/indepth/faqs/develop/Can-I-change-the-language-of-the-Editor.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Can I change the language of the Editor
+title: Can I change the language of the Editor
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Can I change the language of the Editor
-description: Dynamic Web TWAIN SDK Documentation FAQs Can I change the language of the Editor
+description: Can I change the language of the Editor
 ---

-# Develop
+# Development

 ## Can I change the language of the Editor